9 Best AI Marketing Books to Read in 2026

 2. AI Strategy for Sales and Marketing: Connecting Marketing, Sales and Customer Experience (2025)

-What it's about: Katie King's second edition draws on 6 case studies (including Samsung, Rolls-Royce, and Harrods) to examine how AI reshapes go-to-market organizations at the enterprise level.
-It moves from Industry 5.0 and strategic planning to hyper-personalization, HR reskilling, human-AI collaboration, and ethical governance across the full funnel.
+What it's about: An enterprise-focused playbook for AI in sales and marketing, Katie King's second edition draws on 6 case studies including Samsung, Rolls-Royce, and Harrods.
+The book moves from strategic planning to hyper-personalization, HR reskilling, human-AI collaboration, and ethical governance across the full funnel.

 Aiifi's Take: The most boardroom-ready book on the list, published by Kogan Page.
-King's AI Playbook gives senior leaders a structured way to make AI investment measurable and defensible across the full go-to-market organization: pipeline, retention, brand equity, and governance in one framework.
+King treats reskilling marketing and sales as a strategic planning problem, not a training purchase.
+She is writing for senior leaders responsible for AI adoption budgets and operating models, not for marketers executing day-to-day campaigns.
+Her AI Playbook makes AI investment measurable and defensible across the full go-to-market organization: pipeline, retention, brand equity, and governance in one framework.
 It is less useful for a solo creator looking for prompt examples.
 Best for executives who need to align marketing, sales, and CX around the same AI priorities.

 3. Marketing 7.0: A Guide for Thinking Marketers in the Age of AI (2026)